The color of Marian Blue connects to the school's namesake of our dear mother Mary.

 The shape of the shield was taken from the St. Mary's crest and each House shield was required to include the cross, also found in the St. Mary's crest.

-The Loretto House is named after the Sisters of Loretto who established St. Mary’s High School in 1885 as an all-girls high school.
+The Loretto House is named after the Sisters of Loretto who established St. Mary’s High School, an all-girls school, in Colorado Springs in 1885.

-In 1933, a wealthy parishioner, Julia Cassidy, donated a house located at 14 W. Bijou St. to the parish to be used as a convent.
-The Sisters of Loretto lived in this House until 1972.
-Today this is the home of Marian House Soup Kitchen, a division of Catholic Charities of the Diocese of Colorado Springs.
+In 1933, a wealthy parishioner by the name of Julia Cassidy donated a house located at 14 West Bijou Street to the local parish to be used as a convent.
+The Sisters of Loretto lived in this convent house until 1972.
+Today it is the site of the Marian House Soup Kitchen, a division of Catholic Charities of the Diocese of Colorado Springs.
 Surely the spirit of the Sisters of Loretto shines down each day as the needy of the community are served.

-Knowledge is the emphasis for Loretto House, honoring the dedication of the Sisters of Loretto to provide a good education to those throughout the world.
+Knowledge is the emphasis for Loretto House, honoring the dedication of the Sisters of Loretto to provide a strong education to students throughout the world.